 For those who wish to join or renew their membership, please do get in touch with the IAF office manager at email@example.com

-There are currently nine IAF chapters in Africa – Burkina Faso, Ethiopia, Kenya, Nigeria, Tanzania, Togo, Tunisia, Uganda and Rwanda. (see below for more information about them, as well as contacts for our sub-regional reps)
+There are currently nine IAF chapters in Africa – Burkina Faso, Ethiopia, Kenya, Nigeria, Rwanda, Tanzania, Togo, Tunisia, and Uganda.

 Certified Professional Facilitator programme (CPF)